W3ndige/rootnetsec.github.io/projects.md

 ### [Root Network Security](https://github.com/W3ndige/w3ndige.github.io)
 #### Technology: Jekyll, HTML, SCSS, Javascript
 Place where I like to share my knowledge with other members of netsec communty.
-Current theme was made by John Otander, with some personal tweaks in order to make it more personal.
+Current theme was made by John Otander, with some small tweaks in order to make it more personal.